Best AI for Excel Financial Modeling Compared (2026)

 Use this simple logic flow to decide:

-- YES: Choose Apers.
-It is the only tool that understands rent rolls, OMs, and waterfall structures natively.
+• YES: Choose Apers.
+It is the only tool that understands rent rolls, OMs, and waterfall structures natively, and is specifically designed to enhance financial analysis and support comprehensive three statement models (income statement, balance sheet, cash flow) for better decisions in commercial real estate.

-- YES: Choose Microsoft Copilot.
-Its Python integration is superior for heavy data science tasks.
+• YES: Choose Microsoft Copilot.
+Its Python integration is superior for heavy data science tasks and it can handle scale, making it ideal for processing large volumes of financial data.

 Final Verdict